 On July 10, 2007, the Company restated its credit agreement with its existing lenders.
 Debt under the new credit facility included the balance of the old credit facility of \$3.1 million, payable in three installments through March 2008.
 In addition, the Company may borrow up to \$25 million under an acquisition term loan facility and up to \$8.5 million under a revolving line of credit.
-At the discretion of the Company's lenders, either the acquisition term loan facility or the revolving line of credit as of December 31, 2007, no amounts had been drawn under the acquisition term loan facility or the revolving line of credit.
+At the discretion of the Company's lenders, either the acquisition term loan facility or the revolving line of credit is subject to a borrowing base and availability on the revolving line of credit is reduced by any outstanding letters of credit.
+As of December 31, 2007, no amounts had been drawn under the acquisition term loan facility or the revolving line of credit.
 All provisions under the credit facility mature on September 30, 2010.
 The balance on the credit facility was paid in full at December 31, 2007.